Kerr-Newman-AdS Black Hole Surrounded by Perfect Fluid Matter in Rastall Gravity: KN-ADS BLACK HOLE PROPERTIES IN PERFECT FLUID MATTER

-Case I: quintessence dark energy $\omega=-2/3$.
-The horizon equation reduces to
+Case I: for the dark energy, the horizon equation reduces to

-For this case, four horizons exist, including inner horizon ($r_{-}$), event horizon ($r_{+}$) and two cosmological horizons ($r_{q}, r_{c}$), where $r_{q}$ is determined by quintessence dark energy and $r_{c}$ is determined by cosmological constant.
-In our paper, when we discuss the value of other parameters, we can set $\Lambda=0$ due to the small value of cosmological constant.
+Three horizons exist, including inner horizon ($r_{-}$), event horizon ($r_{+}$) and cosmological horizons ($r_{q}$), where $r_{q}$ is determined by the dark energy.
 Then the above equation should have two extreme value points.
-Through calculation, we find that the parameter $\alpha$ satisfies the condition of
+Through calculation, we find that $\alpha$ satisfies the condition of